Case method: Decision-forcing cases

 A decision-forcing case is a kind of decision game.
 Like any other kinds of decision games, a decision-forcing case puts students in a role of person faced with a problem (often called the "protagonist") and asks them to devise, defend, discuss, and refine solutions to that problem.
 However, in sharp contrast to decision games that contain fictional elements, decision-forcing cases are based entirely upon reliable descriptions of real events.

 A decision-forcing case is also a kind of case study.
 That is, it is an examination of an incident that took place at some time in the past.
 However, in contrast to a retrospective case study, which provides a complete description of the events in question, a decision-forcing case is based upon an "interrupted narrative."
 This is an account that stops whenever the protagonist finds himself faced with an important decision.
 In other words, while retrospective case studies ask students to analyze past decisions with the aid of hindsight, decision-forcing cases ask students to engage problems prospectively.

 Criticisms of decision-forcing cases

-In recent years, following corporate scandals and the global financial crisis, the case method has been criticized for contributing to a narrow, instrumental, amoral, managerial perspective on business where making decisions which maximise profit is all that matters, ignoring the social responsibilities of organisations.
+After corporate scandals and the 2008 financial crisis, the case method was criticized for contributing to a narrow, instrumental, amoral, managerial perspective on business where making decisions which maximise profit is all that matters, ignoring the social responsibilities of organisations.
 It is argued that the case method puts too much emphasis on taking action and not enough on thoughtful reflection to see things from different perspectives.
 It has been suggested that different approaches to case writing, that do not put students in the ‘shoes’ of a manager, be encouraged to address these concerns.